 Due to the small size of Apogee groups, and given that each student will be tested or vaccinated prior to trip start and screened for symptoms upon arrival, we plan to have groups operate as an individual cohort.
-This means that, when the group is outdoors and away from others in the community, we are not likely to require that students and staff wear masks while together and physically distance from each other on trip.
-However, students and staff will likely be required to physically distance and wear masks when interacting with communities outside their Apogee group (working with a community service partner, a third-party outfitter, going to the grocery store, etc.).
+This means that, when the group is outdoors and away from others in the community, we are not likely to require that students and staff wear masks and physically distance from each other on trip.
+However, students and staff will likely be required to physically distance and wear masks when interacting with communities outside their Apogee group (working with a community service partner, exploring a town, going to the grocery store, etc.).
 Students may also be required to take additional precautions during activities that may present a higher risk of transmission (e.g., wearing masks while in vans).

 What are accommodations likely to look like during the summer of 2021?

 Accommodations will look a lot like they always have, with some modifications.
-When camping, we plan to limit tenting to two students per tent, with three students in a tent only if necessary (e.g., if there is an odd number of students on a trip).
+When camping, we plan to limit tenting to two or three students per tent.
 We plan to require students to wear a mask when using campground bathrooms or any other public facilities.
-For indoor accommodations, we will have exclusive use* of our rooms and will require students to wear a mask in any common area open to any other guests.
+For indoor accommodations, we will have exclusive use of our rooms and will require students to wear a mask in any common area open to any other guests.

 Will your staff be tested or vaccinated for Covid-19?

-While this may change depending on the state of the pandemic and to the extent practicable, we plan to test our staff for Covid-19, and, as allowed by law, require a pre-summer Covid-19 vaccination or test our staff prior to every trip and will limit staff interaction between trips.
-Additionally, we plan to practice a redundant staffing strategy this summer to allow for contingencies in the event of a positive test by a trip leader.
+Yes.
+While this may change depending on the state of the pandemic and to the extent practicable, we plan to test our staff for Covid-19, and, as allowed by law, require a pre-summer Covid-19 vaccination and also to test our staff regularly.
+Additionally, we will limit staff interaction between trips.